Richmond Chamber Orchestra

 North Yorkshire's pocket-sized orchestra

 We offer a platform to outstanding young players as soloists or members.
-Currently this is a string ensemble, but we've already been lucky enough to have a young piano concerto soloist a harpsichordist and a harpist play with us.
-We'll invite other instruments to play in due course.
+Currently this is a string ensemble, also featuring harpsichord, harp, and soloists on any instruments.

 Philippa Mo